andrewliao11/PaperNotes/note/Adversarial Learning for Neural Dialogue Generation.md

 - the author complain for the time-comsuming training process if using MC search.
 Can we apply some other mehtod in RL to migitate this issue? (eg. TD-error :point_right: without serious thinking)
 -  the author proposed a method to speedup the training process: sec3.2 REGS. however, it didn't get comparable performance
+- I think they still need to report BLEU, METEOR, etc, though the author emphasize that "the adversarial learning is more beneficial to tasks in which there is a big discrepancy between the distributions of the generated sequences and the reference target sequences"